A home for street children

 Maison Msaada

-Centre for the care and recovery of street children and other vulnerable children.
+Reception and recovery center for street children and other vulnerable children.

 contributors